 According to our by-laws, we must receive proposals of stockholders and director nominations intended to be presented at the 2024 Annual Meeting but not included in the proxy statement by the close of business on May 5, 2024, but not before April 5, 2024, which is not later than the ninetieth (90th) day nor earlier than the one hundred twentieth (120th) day prior to the first anniversary of the date of the 2023 Annual Meeting.
 Such proposals must be delivered to the Corporate Secretary of the Company at our principal executive office.
-However, in the event the 2024 Annual Meeting is scheduled to be held on a date before July 4, 2024, or after October 12, 2024, which are dates 30 days before or 70 days after the first anniversary of our 2023 Annual Meeting, then your notice must be received by us at our principal executive office not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day before the scheduled date of such annual meeting or the 10th day after the day on which we first make a public announcement of the date of such annual meeting.
+However, in the event the 2024 Annual Meeting is scheduled to be held on a date before July 4, 2024, or after October 12, 2024, which are dates 30 days before or 70 days after the first anniversary of our 2023 Annual Meeting, then your notice must be received by us at our principal executive office not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day before the scheduled date of such annual meeting.
 Any proposals that are not made in accordance with the above standards may not be presented at the 2024 Annual Meeting.

-In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must comply with our by-laws and Rule 14a-19 under the Securities Exchange
+In addition, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must comply with our by-laws and Rule 14a-19 under the Securities Exchange Act of 1934.